Rule 3349-3-203 | Faculty workload.

 (5) "Research-inactive Faculty" refers to those faculty who have failed to satisfy their research workload or annual performance expectations as described in this rule and established by the department chair and have consequently been temporarily relieved of their research workload pending completion of a plan to return to research-active faculty status.

-(6) "Service" refers to activities that support the university, profession, and the broader community.
+(6) "Service" refers to required activities that directly support the university's mission and are required by regulatory, legal, accreditation, or other standards.
 All service activity should be in alignment with guidelines as set forth in the faculty handbook and university rules and faculty bylaws.

-(7) "Teaching" refers to approved activities involving instructional interactions with students that are consistent with the university's educational mission and goals.
+(7) "Teaching" refers to approved activities involving instructional interactions with NEOMED students that are consistent with the university's educational mission and goals and are reflected in individual college curricular calendars.
 Classroom (including instruction in the simulation center), online, or hybrid instruction all count equally toward workload requirements.

-(9) "Workload substitution" refers to the ability of a faculty to substitute one category of workload for another.
-Specifically, research-active tenure track or non-tenure track faculty members who have secured extramural funding with full external salary support may request to substitute their research activities for portions of their teaching workload, as can faculty who have been assigned significant administrative duties by the dean or provost.
-A workload substitution can be no more than seventy-five per cent of the faculty member's teaching workload for the academic year unless recommended by the dean and approved by the provost.
+(9) "Workload substitution" refers to the ability of a faculty member to substitute one category of workload for another.
+Specifically, research-active tenure track or non-tenure track faculty members who have secured extramural funding with salary support may request to substitute their research activities for a portion of their teaching workload.
+Likewise, faculty who have been assigned significant administrative duties by the dean or provost may have a commensurate reduction in their teaching responsibilities to accomplish their administrative duties.
+The amount of reduction will be determined by the dean and approved by the provost.
+Any workload substitution can be no more than seventy-five per cent of the faculty member's teaching workload for the academic year unless recommended by the dean and approved by the provost.
+Department chairs and deans must ensure adequate availability of other faculty to deliver the complete curriculum, without overload, before recommending teaching workload substitution.

 (D) Policy statement